Jakub-coding99/Invoice-PDFmaker-with-Python/readme.md

     playwright install
     ```

 4. For sign add image of sign to static/img.
-PNG format preffered.
+Transparent background preffered.

 5. Run